 Let me be clear here: I believe the humanities are essential.
 Essential to our civilization, even.
 No objections from me: the liberal arts are important.
 But not important enough to sell yourself into debt-slavery for.
-The liberal arts cannot be "saved," this "crisis of the humanities" cannot be resolved, as long as the cost of studying them requires mortgaging your future away.
+The liberal arts cannot be "saved."
+This "crisis of the humanities" cannot be resolved-or not as long as the cost of studying them requires mortgaging your future away.
 This is the issue all the other problems with humanities education revolves around.
 For most students, the gains of a liberal education cannot justify their costs.

 The cruel thing is these costs are not even necessary.